L1-L2 messaging

 To avoid having to interact with both L1 and L2 when sending a message, L1 → L2 messages are payable on L1, by sending ETH with the call to the payable function sendMessageToL2

-on the Starknet Core contract.
+on the Starknet Core Contract.

 The sequencer takes this fee in exchange for handling the message.
 The sequencer charges the fee in full upon updating the L1 state with the consumption of this message.